 Messrs.
-DeLynn, Gaisford and Graciano have been engaged for more than the past five years in the principal occupations set forth in the table above.
-Mr. Smiley joined the law firm of Doepken Keevican & Weiss Professional Corporation in October, 1992.
-Previously, he was a partner of Smiley, McGinty & Steger for more than the five previous years.
+DeLynn and Gaisford have been engaged for more than the past five years in the principal occupations set forth in the table above.
+Mr. Smiley joined the law firm of Doepken Keevican & Weiss Professional Corporation in October, 1992, which the law firm provided legal services to the Company in fiscal 1998.
+Previously, he was a partner of Smiley, McGinty & Steger for more than five years.
 Mr. DeLynn is currently a Director of One Valley Bank, Morgantown, West Virginia.

-The Board of Directors has established an Executive Committee, Committee, a Compensation Committee, a Nominating Committee, and certain other committees.
-The Executive Committee, which met formally and informally on numerous occasions during fiscal 1996, is composed of Messrs.
+In fiscal 1998, The Board of Directors conducted seven meetings.
+The Board of Directors has established an Executive Committee, an Audit Committee, a Compensation Committee, a Nominating Committee, and certain other committees.
+The Executive Committee, which met formally and informally on numerous occasions during fiscal 1998, is composed of Messrs.
 Puskar, Barnett, Todd and Smiley of the Board of Directors of the Company.
 The Audit Committee, which met twice during the fiscal year, reviews the preparations for and scope of the annual audit of the Company's financial statements, reviews drafts of such statements, makes recommendations as to the retention of independent auditors and as to their fees, and performs such other duties relative to the financial statements of the Company and other matters as the Board of Directors may assign from time to time.
 The Audit Committee is composed of Messrs.
+DeLynn and

-DeLynn, Gaisford and Graciano.
-The Compensation Committee has responsibility for establishing compensation policies and objectives, determining the compensation payable to the Chief Executive Officer and awarding stock options to employees.
-The Compensation Committee, which met twice in fiscal 1996, is composed of Messrs.
-DeLynn and Smiley.
-See "Elections of Directors--Nominations," description of the newly created Nominating Committee.
-The Board of Directors met six times during fiscal 1996.
-Section 16(a) Compliance.
+Gaisford.
+The Compensation Committee (which also serves as the Stock Option Committee) has responsibility for establishing compensation policies and objectives, determining the compensation payable to the Chief Executive Officer and awarding stock options to employees.
+The Compensation Committee, which met twice in fiscal 1998, is composed of Messrs.
+DeLynn and Gaisford.
+The Nominating Committee is responsible for nominating candidates for election to the Board at the annual shareholders' meeting or upon the occurrence of any vacancy on the Board.
+Messrs.
+Puskar, Gaisford, Smiley and DeLynn were appointed to serve as members of the Nominating Committee.
+The Nominating Committee met on two occasions during fiscal 1998.

+Section 16(a) Beneficial Ownership Reporting Compliance

 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and executive officers to file reports of ownership of the Company's equity securities (and derivative securities) and changes in such ownership with the Securities and Exchange Commission and the New York Stock Exchange and to provide copies of those filings to the Company.
 Based solely upon a review of such reports and certain written representations, the Company believes that its directors and executive officers are in compliance with their respective Section 16(a) filing requirements.